 The deadline to request a Demo Booth is September 30, 2018, subject to availability.

-If you give any style of presentation or organize a BoF at ADASS XVIII, you are expected to submit a paper for the proceedings.
+If you give any style of presentation or organize a BoF at ADASS XXVIII, you are expected to submit a paper for the proceedings.
 Invited speakers and financial aid recipients are required to submit a paper; everyone else is strongly encouraged to do so.
 The Proceedings are published by the Astronomical Society of the Pacific (ASP) as part of their Conference Series.
+You can also find a concise list to all previous ADASS proceedings on our ADASS e-Proceedings link.

 The deadline to submit the draft version of your paper is November 9, 2018.